filecoin-project/website-security.filecoin.io/content/bug-bounty.md

 🚀 ***Exciting News!
 Our Bug Bounty Program is Getting a Makeover!*** 🚀

-We are thrilled to announce that we are revamping our bug bounty program and moving it over to Immunefi, a leading platform for decentralized finance security.
+We are thrilled to announce that we are revamping our bug bounty program and moving it over to [Immunefi](https://immunefi.com/bounty/filecoin/).
 This transition represents a significant upgrade in our commitment to security and transparency.

 ***Please note that vulnerabilities reported via security@filecoin.org will no longer be eligible for monetary rewards.
 We encourage you to use the Immunefi platform for all future submissions to qualify for rewards.***